-- Building upon the existing strengths of current multi-agency and Health Trusts coordination and co-operation in Emergency Planning. - Fully integrating with partner agencies emergency arrangements, in particular providing Mutual Aid in supporting NHS England and other Acute Trust with receiving Emergency Departments and other local NHS Providers (MOU). - Reviewing the Trusts state of readiness and operability to deal with a Major Incident 24 hours per day, seven days per week, with the assistance of new and improved partnerships, to ensure the Trusts capability to handle any new kind and potential magnitude of threat.
+- Building upon the existing strengths of current multi-agency and Health Trusts coordination and co-operation in Emergency Planning. - Fully integrating with partner agencies emergency arrangements, in particular providing Mutual Aid in supporting NHS England and other Acute Trust with receiving Emergency Departments and other local NHS Providers (MOU). - Reviewing the Trusts state of readiness and operability to deal with a Major Incident, with the assistance of new and improved partnerships, to ensure the Trusts capability to handle any new kind and potential magnitude of threat. - Ensuring that plans for Business Continuity (BC) are in place.
+(Lead for BCM is Strategic Planning and Commercial Development)